chgdev/training/JavaScript/client-side/README.md

 ### Why do we ensure that our JavaScript code has been bundled when adding it to the index.html?

 ### How can you use ES6 across browsers?
 Take into consideration that IE does not support it fully.

+### How do you add a script to the DOM dynamically?
+When would this be useful?